 HEFA fuels can be produced at lower costs than other non-fossil fuels, however, controversies around the raw materials used remain.
-Vegetable oils from agricultural lands or products with high ILUC (Indirect Land-Use Change) affects form, together with waste oils (tallow and used cooking oil), the basis for the feedstock pool.
-Although still permitted under the Renewable Energy Directive and used to produce road transport fuels, raw material will have to progressively be able to cope with tightening sustainability criteria.
-The EU tends to exclude all crops in future, but truly sustainable alternatives are available.
+Vegetable oils from agricultural lands or products with high ILUC (Indirect Land-Use Change) affect form, together with waste oils (tallow and used cooking oil), the basis for the feedstock pool.
+Although still permitted under the Renewable Energy Directive and used to produce road transport fuels, raw materials will have to progressively be able to cope with tightening sustainability criteria.
+The EU tends to exclude all crops in the future, but truly sustainable alternatives are available.

-B. Medium to long term options – not one clear winner
+B. Medium to long-term options – not one clear winner

 In addition to the availability of sustainable biomass in Europe, atmospheric carbon is another (unlimited) regional feedstock source.
 Both have their own challenges, but given the guiding principle of regional supply chains, both options should be further developed.
-Several pathways are already approved by American Society for Testing and Materials (ASTM), but the technology maturity needs to be increased before production at demonstration and/or commercial scope can start.
+Several pathways are already approved by the American Society for Testing and Materials (ASTM), but the technology maturity needs to be increased before production at demonstration and/or commercial scope can start.
 Multiple projects should be launched in Europe, with EU support.

 Where biomass is used as feedstock, specific attention should be given to the technology development, because of each individual feedstock’s specific characteristics.
 The biological structure of various biomaterials differs significantly depending on the region of origin.
 This requires different catalysts and enzymes to break down these products into usable building blocks, enabling the production of SAFs.

-The challenge for renewable fuels of non-biological origin (RFNBOs), synthetic fuels or e-fuels, is different.
+The challenge for renewable fuels of non-biological origin (RFNBOs), synthetic fuels, or e-fuels, is different.
 Carbon capture from air requires large volumes of renewable energy and green hydrogen in the conversion process.
-Only if the energy used for capturing carbon and the hydrogen production is sustainable, is the LCA of this synthetic fuel is better than a fossil counterpart.
-Given the different usages of green hydrogen, it is also required that all green energy used for in the capturing and production process comes from additionally produced energy.
+Only if the energy used for capturing carbon and hydrogen production is sustainable, is the LCA of this synthetic fuel better than a fossil counterpart.
+Given the different usages of green hydrogen, it is also required that all green energy used in the capturing and production process comes from additionally produced energy.
 Taking green energy from the grid under existing regulatory frameworks is not possible.
-The price of green energy and hydrogen is currently high, leading to an expected premium that could go as high as 10 times fossil fuels prices.
+The price of green energy and hydrogen is currently high, leading to an expected premium that could go as high as 10 times fossil fuel prices.
 Therefore, the development of the synthetic fuel path

 must go hand in hand with an ambitious energy transition strategy to increase availability and reduce costs.

 At present, it remains uncertain which SAFs have the largest potential in Europe.
 It is therefore not surprising that expert views on the issue differ.
 On one hand, some experts consider the e-fuel route to be the option for Europe, whereas others believe that a mix of various types of sustainable fuels is required to meet the expected volumes needed.
 At this stage, with the challenge ahead of us, we should not make any decisive choices or disregard options with relatively small volume potential.
 All existing and future initiatives require the same long-term perspective and R&D support.
-Once commercial scale production is possible, an initial support to cover the price premium between the SAF and fossil kerosene must be secured e.g. from the revenues of the auctioning of EU ETS allowances, through the EU ETS Innovation Fund, or through national Recovery plans.
+Once commercial-scale production is possible, an initial support to cover the price premium between the SAF and fossil kerosene must be secured e.g. from the revenues of the auctioning of EU ETS allowances, through the EU ETS Innovation Fund, or through national Recovery plans.
 Proper European policies and a stable regulatory framework should provide the requested long-term perspective.

 We therefore propose the following recommendations:

-I. Develop a policy framework to support the production and deployment of SAFs in Europe built on clear objectives, with a robust Life Cycle Assessment (LCA)/validation methodology neutral towards conversion technology A wider set of technologies capable of converting unrecyclable solid waste into useful products, such as green fuels and renewable energy, in an environmentally beneficial way. and raw materials.
+I. Develop a policy framework to support the production and deployment of SAFs in Europe built on clear objectives, with a robust Life Cycle Assessment (LCA)/validation methodology neutral towards conversion technology a wider set of technologies capable of converting unrecyclable solid waste into useful products, such as green fuels and renewable energy, in an environmentally beneficial way and raw materials

 The production of SAF cannot be at the expense of food supplies for people or animals and/or cause damage to the environment as in the case of deforestation.
-Therefore, these criteria should be solidly embedded in sustainability certification schemes to ensure that only the development and use of SAF is incentivised.
+Therefore, these criteria should be solidly embedded in sustainability certification schemes to ensure that only the development and use of SAF are incentivised.
 Such criteria would benefit both the environment and the aviation industry.

 Such a policy framework should last for at least 20 years to generate a solid business case and create confidence amongst investors to step in.
 The European Green Deal provides an opening to revise the strategic objectives of the RED in conjunction with existing policies and regulatory frameworks.
-To deliver large volumes of affordable SAF, the EU should develop the right regulatory framework that ensures production and use of truly sustainable aviation fuels in the next decades.
+To deliver large volumes of affordable SAF, the EU should develop the right regulatory framework that ensures the production and use of truly sustainable aviation fuels in the next decades.
 With the increased ambition level of the Green Deal, a revision of REDII and other related regulations is necessary.